Cyber-Chic/Cyber-Chic/README.md

 **PRINCIPAL INVESTIGATOR: ANGELA N. MOORE** • *THE MOORE SIGNAL ARCHIVE LLC*

 <h3>[ AVAILABLE FOR SPEAKING ENGAGEMENTS ]</h3>

+**Angela N. Moore is an award-winning strategist and NASA citizen scientist who bridges the gap between complex data and human storytelling through art and archival research.**

+<br>

 *“I want to live as though I traveled back in time...
 To this very moment.”*

-<br>

 <br>
 <br>